doombubbles/bg3-mods/README.md

 **Spiritual Weapon** - Has new options to equip a spiritual weapon instead of summon it.
 Deals an extra 1d8 damage compared to the summon, and lasts for the same 10 turns.

+**Magic Weapon** - No longer requires concentration, but can only be cast on one Weapon at a time per caster (similar to Light cantrip)

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat